 Stick with your company/brand name, e.g. abccompany.com.
 You want to make it as easy as possible for current clients and new customers to find you.

 Short is better.
 People remember shorter domain names, not to mention they are easier to type.
 Don't make people work harder than necessary to find your website.
-If you stick with domains under 15 characters, you should be good.

 Avoid hyphens.
-This is not to say websites with hyphens don't do well, but it's possible that hyphen could be triggered by a bot as a spam website.
+This is not to say websites with hyphens don't do well, but it's possible that a hyphen could be triggered by a bot as a spam website.
 If you absolutely want to use a hyphen, use no more than one.